asdamle/SCDM/README.md

 **Selected Columns of the Density Matrix**

 This repository contains MATLAB code for the Selected Columns of the Density Matrix (SCDM) suite of algorithms and includes the routines necessary to use the SCDM method in conjunction with the [Wannier90](www.wannier.org) software package.
-Algorithmic details may be found in the manuscript (will be added soon)
+Algorithmic details may be found in the manuscript:

+A. Damle and L. Lin, *Disentanglement via Entanglement: A unified Method for Wannier Localization,* Multiscale Modeling & Simulation (2018) 16:3, 1392-1410

+available from [SIAM](https://epubs.siam.org/doi/abs/10.1137/17M1129696) and in preprint form on [arXiv](https://arxiv.org/abs/1703.06958).

 **Contents**